-The goal of the Talented and Gifted Parent Advisory Council is to assist the Round Rock Independent School District (RRISD) by providing insight, support, and encouragement for the programs and services directed towards children identified as Talented and Gifted (TAG) in the district.
+The goal of the Talented and Gifted Parent Advisory Council is to assist the Round Rock Independent School District by providing insight, support, and encouragement for the programs and services directed towards children identified as Talented and Gifted (TAG) in the district.

 TAGPAC Campus Representatives are parents or guardians of children identified for gifted services in Round Rock ISD.
 They are selected by their child’s campus TAG Selection and Placement Committee to represent the campus on the TAGPAC.
 Each campus may have up to three Campus Representatives.